badasswp/webp-image-converter/README.md

 - webp _`{string}`_ By default this will be the image HTML.
 - thumbnail_id _`{int}`_ By default this is the Image ID.
 <br/>

+---

+## Contributing

+First, thank you for taking the time to contribute!

+Contributing isn't just writing code - it's anything that improves the project.
+All contributions are managed right here on Github.
+Here are some ways you can help:

+### Bugs

+If you're running into an issue, please take a look through [existing issues](https://github.com/badasswp/webp-image-converter/issues) and [open a new one](https://github.com/badasswp/webp-image-converter/issues/new) if needed.
+If you're able, include steps to reproduce, environment information, and screenshots/screencasts as relevant.

+### Features

+New features and enhancements are also managed via [issues](https://github.com/badasswp/webp-image-converter/issues).

+### Pull Requests (PR)

+Pull requests represent a proposed solution to a specified problem.
+They should always reference an issue that describes the problem in detail.
+Discussion on pull requests should be limited to the pull request itself, i.e. code review.

+---